-The business aviation industry is in the midst of an economic upturn with numerous options now available on the market.
-Those hoping to own a jet can consider fractional ownership or jet shares that enable individuals to buy equity in a specific aircraft, which ensures consist crews and surroundings.
+The business aviation industry is in an economic upturn with numerous options now available on the market.
+Those hoping to own a jet can consider fractional ownership or jet shares that enable individuals to buy equity in a specific aircraft, which ensures constant crews and surroundings.
 Those looking to charter can check out last-minute bookings via an app that cost up to 90 percent less.

-Companies like Flex Air also specialize in ACMI lease programs that allow owners to lease their aircraft on a temporary basis for three months to more than a year, thereby maximizing their aircraft by leasing it while it’s not in use in order to cover upkeep payments.
+Companies like Flex Air also specialize in ACMI lease programs that allow owners to lease their aircraft temporarily for three months to more than a year, thereby maximizing their aircraft by leasing it while it’s not in use to cover upkeep payments.

 In London, eighty percent of private jet customers are business travelers according to Patrick Margetson-Rushmore, chief executive of Luxaviation UK.

 “In terms of the Square Mile, we fly to and from the airports that are nearest to the area, so that’s Luton, Stansted, London Biggin Hill, Farnborough, and London City Airport.
-One of the most often used facilities for both leisure and business is Luton, and there’s a very well-established facility there.
-A number of people use London City airport, although depending on the nature of the trip London City’s a lot more expensive than going from Luton, so that’s a big difference on the pricing aside from the aircraft that you can have coming in,” Margetson-Rushmore says.
+One of the most often used facilities for both leisure and business in Luton, and there’s a very well-established facility there.
+Many people use London City airport, although depending on the nature of the trip London City’s a lot more expensive than going from Luton, so that’s a big difference on the pricing aside from the aircraft that you can have coming in,” Margetson-Rushmore says.

-Flyers are able to buy jet cards with a pre-set number of hours, though regular clients just call companies like Flex Air Charters and say, “I want to go from A to B’.
+Flyers can buy jet cards with a pre-set number of hours, though regular clients just call companies like Flex Air Charters and say, “I want to go from A to B’.
 In such a scenario, they’ll be given a price that might be dealt with later, because the company gives credit to known customers,” he adds.

 According to Andy Patsalides from London Biggin Hill Airport, a dedicated business aviation airport, opening up London to private jet users has helped increase investment.